dd0292/tournament-manager_Docker_Practice/README.md

     The browser showed “This page isn’t working”.

 **SOLUTION:** Inside the API container, Docker is looking for ```/app/package.json``` but it doesn’t exist.
 Mount the correct folder in volumes; this partiality solves it????

+- (*) With the commands ```sudo docker logs -f [api|job|kafka]``` i get the following erros:

+1. [api]:

+    Error conectando a Kafka: KafkaJSNonRetriableError Caused by: KafkaJSConnectionError: Connection error: getaddrinfo ENOTFOUND kafka at Socket.onError (/app/node_modules/kafkajs/src/network/connection.js:210:23)

+2. [job]:

+    KafkaJSNonRetriableError Caused by: KafkaJSConnectionError: Connection error: getaddrinfo ENOTFOUND kafka at Socket.onError (/app/node_modules/kafkajs/src/network/connection.js:210:23)

+3. [kafka]:

+    kafka 21:39:06.05 INFO  ==> NOTICE: Starting August 28th, 2025, only a limited subset of images/charts will remain available for free.
+Backup will be available for some time at the 'Bitnami Legacy' repository.
+More info at https://github.com/bitnami/containers/issues/83267 kafka 21:39:06.05 INFO  ==>
+    kafka 21:39:06.05 INFO  ==> ** Starting Kafka setup **
+    kafka 21:39:08.75 ERROR ==> There are listeners bound to the same port kafka 21:39:08.77 WARN  ==> Kafka has been configured with a PLAINTEXT listener, this setting is not recommended for production environments.

+**SOLUTION:** NONE